pfraces-graveyard/dal/README.md

 Returns the element which matches id

-`element' is augmented with the following methods:
+`element` is augmented with the following methods:

 ### element.hide()